Helping ex-offenders reintegrate into society

-SINGAPORE - Offenders seem to be increasingly aware that getting a job after being released from jail will help prevent them from drifting back into the criminal life.
+Offenders seem to be increasingly aware that getting a job after being released from jail will help prevent them from drifting back into criminal life.

-The point was made by President Halimah Yacob on a visit to Changi Prison Complex on Wednesday (Aug 7) and underscored by figures showing that 2,336 inmates sought employment assistance from the Singapore Corporation of Rehabilitative Enterprises (Score) last year.
+The point was made by President Halimah Yacob during a visit to Changi Prison Complex yesterday, and underscored by figures showing that 2,336 inmates sought employment assistance from the Singapore Corporation of Rehabilitative Enterprise (Score) last year.

 Score, a statutory board, said that 96 per cent of them secured a job before their release.